03 October 2016

 This blog opens up the topical discussion of how organisations can best support staff with hidden disabilities such as dyslexia.

 The easiest way to support staff with dyslexia is to develop a Dyslexia Friendly culture within your organisation.
 One of our Texthelpers, Janice McClelland, has taken some time to list the top ways in which you can encourage a dyslexia friendly culture within your business.

 Have nominated dyslexic champions

-Elect ’go-to’ people who understand the condition and can offer support to staff
+Elect ’go-to’ people who understand the condition and who can offer support to staff

 Let managers and team leaders know about the effects of dyslexia and encourage them to look for signs in staff in order to support them.
 Dyslexic employees face particular challenges and often experience work related stress which can result in absenteeism.
 But a fully supported employee with dyslexia brings unique talents, like ‘outside the box’ thinking, creativity and a different perspective.